 You Hear With the Visual Processor in Your Brain

-When information is shared audibly, the receiver of the information forms visual images in the mind to aid in the comprehension of the information.
+When information is shared audibly, the receiver of the information forms visual images in their mind to aid in the comprehension of the information.
 For example, if a crew operating on the interior of a structure fire said they were belly-down, on the floor, in zero visibility conditions, every trained responder on the scene who hears that message will form a vivid visual image in their mind of the conditions that crew is facing.

 Call it As You See It